russB489/russB489/README.md

-Hi, I’m Russell.
+Hi, I’m Russell
-I’m interested in design and coding.
+Some of my many interests are coding, design, photography, video games, chess, space...
-Currently practicing web development and learning the basics.
+Currently practicing web development and learning the basics

 <!---
 russB489/russB489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.